-- consistent in density with the area surrounding the undisturbed areas abutting the pre-existing Disturbed Area. - 3.
-The restoration process plan shall be sealed by a landscape architect and/or a registered professional. - I. On-site storm water retention shall be included in the allowable Disturbed Area.
-Retention methods (i.e. basins) not employing the use of Retaining Walls, vegetated with native plant material, and designed in accordance with the Town's Storm Drain Design Manual shall count as fifty (50%) percent Disturbed Area.
+I. On-site storm water retention shall be counted as included in the allowable

+Disturbed Area.
+Retention areas methods (i.e. basins) not employing the use of retaining wallsRetaining Walls, vegetated with native plant material, and designed in accordance with the Town's Storm Drain Design Manual shall count as fifty (50%) percent disturbed area Disturbed Area.

-J. The livable portion of the main residence including garage and livable portions of detached accessory buildings shall not be counted as Disturbed Area provided that all buildings are within the required setbacks and do not exceed the building height limitations as specified in Section 2207 (II) (A) of this Ordinance.
+L.J.
+The livable portion of the main residence including garage and livable portions of detached accessory buildings shall not be counted as disturbed area Disturbed Area provided that all buildings are within the required setbacks and do not exceed the building height limitations as specified in Section 2207 (II) (A) of this Ordinance.